gabe-camp/thisdoesnothing/README.md

 # thisdoesnothing
-This is a python package (or will be) which does nothing but strives to contain/run all the modern features available for python packages
+This is a python package (or will be) which does nothing but whose purpose is to provide a playground to practice implementing various python package development features.
+Such as:
+  * pyproj.toml
+  * setup.py
+  * setup.cfg
+  * .gitignore
+  * python-semantic-release
+  * pre-commit
+  * tox
+  * pytest
+  * flake8
+  * pydoc